braze-inc/braze-docs/_docs/_hidden/wip_partnerships/knak/partner.md

 ## Use cases

-Knak is built for marketers who want to level-up their email creation for campaigns managed in Braze, with no coding or outside help required.
+Knak is built for marketers who want to level-up their email creation, with no coding or outside help required.
 It’s great for those who:
 - Currently use simple templates for emails, and want to up their game
 - Rely on outside agencies or developers to build emails for Braze
 - Want to take back creative control over asset creation, and get to market considerably faster